ThomasAlberto/NLP-Similarity/README.md

 4. Run the Docker container by running the following command:

-> docker run -p 80:80 gardenpath-sentences
+> docker run -p 80:80 nlp-similarity-sentences

 5. Or you can just run the code from the terminal once you've cloned it.